htiwari29/Snake-ladders/README.md

 # Snake-ladders
-Snake and ladders game using Python's turtle
+Good ol' Game of Snakes and Ladders created for a Grade 12 Computer Science Class.
+Complete with many features such as a live display of the game board alongwith snakes, ladders & players image.
+The whole game is made in python and python's turtle module.